 There is something about the superbikes from the 1970's.
-Whether you were lucky enough to own one, you were a schoolboy who had the poster on your bedroom wall, or you just have a taste for the classics - here's Proper Bikes, a collection of the milestone bikes of the 1970's.
+Whether you were lucky enough to own one, you were a schoolboy who had the poster on your bedroom wall, or you just have a taste for the classics - here's Proper Bikes, a living collection of the milestone bikes of the 1970's.

 If you are searching for something special that makes for a wise investment, is a lot of fun, really usable, reliable enough, safe enough & faster than fast enough – you naturally find the 1970's.

+Easy to start, easy to maintain, satisfying to ride sedately - and electrifying to ride hard.
 Each and every Proper Bike has an individual character and provides a refreshingly different kind of enjoyment than more contemporary bikes.

+Each of these machines are milestone models and special.
 The Proper Bikes Collection consists of the very best - whether 'timewarp' originals or compromise-free restorations.